Sunday, August 28, 2022

 We went and got Jack this morning and spent the day with him which was lovely.
 I missed him so much.
 He wanted to know where we had been.
 I told him we had a holiday.
 "What a holiday?"
 "Where you go on holiday?"

-We had a lovely visit with my brother and sister in law, my sister and brother in law, and my daughter and her partner.
+We had a lovely visit with my brother and sister in law, my sister and brother in law.
 We didn't do anything exciting; I didn't take many photos and it was a lovely holiday, one of our best.
 I was impressed with Parksville and want to go back, with Jack this time.
 He would love the endless beaches.

 Thursday, August 25, 2022